 It's important to note that healthcare reform has not affected the clinical requirements for Medicare power chair reimbursement.
 Even though the power chair is rented, Medicare still requires a face-to-face mobility examination, detailed documentation of medical necessity, a precise medical diagnosis, and a written order for a power wheelchair.

 To learn more truths about Medicare's power wheelchair benefit, please contact a mobility specialist at 1-800-542-7236.
+You can also learn about renting a power chair without insurance.

 Additional information on Medicare policy and healthcare reform is available from the official Medicare website at www.medicare.gov/ or from the Center for Medicare & Medicaid Services at 1-800-MEDICARE (1-800-633-4227).